Intersection vectors over tilings with applications to gentle algebras and cluster algebras: Introduction and main results

 In this paper, we continue our investigation of $\tau$-tilting theory of gentle algebras initiated in \cite{FGLZ} via geometric models in the sense of \cite{BS,HZZ}.
 Here we focus on $\tau$-rigid modules, not only the indecomposable ones.
 Hence we have to consider finite multisets of pairwise compatible permissible arcs.
-Recall that for a given tiling $(\fS,\fM,\fT)$, the surface $\fS$ is divided by $\fT$ into a collection of tiles of type $\text{(I),(II),(III),(IV),(V)}$ (see Section \ref{ss:tiling} for the precisely definition).
-Denote by $\mathscr{R}(\fT)$ the set of equivalence classes of finite multisets of pairwise compatible permissible arcs over $(\fS,\fM,\fT)$.
-By construction, $\mathscr{R}(\fT)$ is one-to-one correspondence to the set of isomorphism classes of $\tau$-rigid modules over the associated gentle algebra $\Lambda^\fT$.
-For a given multiset $\cM\in \mathscr{R}(\fT)$, we have an integer vector $\Intv_{\fT}(\cM)$ called the {\it intersection vector} of $\cM$ with respect to $\fT$, which is a geometric interpretation of dimension vector of the $\tau$-rigid module $M$ corresponding to $\cM$.
+Recall that for a given tiling $(\fS,\fM,\fT)$, the surface $\fS$ is divided by $\fT$ into a collection of tiles of type $\text{(I),(II),(III),(IV),(V)}$ (see Section \ref{ss:tiling} for the precise definition).
+Denote by $\mathscr{R}(\fT)$ the set of finite multisets of pairwise compatible permissible arcs over $(\fS,\fM,\fT)$.
+By construction, $\mathscr{R}(\fT)$ is in one-to-one correspondence with the set of isomorphism classes of $\tau$-rigid modules over the associated gentle algebra $\Lambda^\fT$.
+For a given multiset $\cM\in \mathscr{R}(\fT)$, we have an integer vector $\Intv_{\fT}(\cM)$ called the {\it intersection vector} of $\cM$ with respect to $\fT$, which is a geometric interpretation of the dimension vector of the $\tau$-rigid module $M$ corresponding to $\cM$.

 Our first main result shows that a multiset $\cM$ is uniquely determined by its intersection vector under a mild condition. \begin{theorem} Suppose that the tiling $(\fS,\fM,\fT)$ has no tiles of type $(II)$ nor even-gons of type $(V)$.
-For any $\cM, \cN\in \mathscr{R}(\fT)$ such that $\Intv_{\fT}(\cM)=\Intv_{\fT}(\cN)$, we have $\cM=\cN$. \end{theorem} Theorem \ref{t:main-result-1} generalizes a classical result in marked surfaces with triangulations.
-Namely, each arc is uniquely determined by its intersection vector with respect to the triangulation \cite{Mosher,T}.
-Furthermore, Theorem \ref{t:main-result-1} also strengthens \cite[Thoerem 1.1]{GyYu} for the corresponding setting.
+For any $\cM, \cN\in \mathscr{R}(\fT)$ such that $\Intv_{\fT}(\cM)=\Intv_{\fT}(\cN)$, we have $\cM=\cN$. \end{theorem} Theorem \ref{t:main-result-1} generalizes the following classical result for marked surfaces with triangulations: each arc is uniquely determined by its intersection vector with respect to the triangulation \cite{Mosher,T}.
+Furthermore, it also strengthens \cite[Thoerem 1.1]{GyYu} for the corresponding setting.
+In order to prove Theorem \ref{t:main-result-1}, we obtain a local criterion to identify two finite multisets of permissible arcs, which is of independent interest.